Orange County Pedestrian Accident Attorney

 Pointing the finger at each other.
 Even when there’s no chance of pinning blame on the victim, if there is more than one party potentially responsible for paying the victim’s damages, each party may try to pin blame on the other, hoping to minimize their own exposure.

-Working with a knowledgeable and experienced pedestrian accident attorney can help protect against these tactics.
+Working with a knowledgeable and experienced Orange County pedestrian accident attorney can help protect against these tactics.

 Victims of pedestrian accidents have enough pain, difficulty, and expense to deal with without having to worry about paying for a lawyer.
 At Aiken * Aiken * Cohn, we offer free initial consultations to discuss whether medical malpractice victims may be entitled to compensation.
 If we determine that you have a case, our attorneys work on a contingent fee basis, which means, our attorneys are paid only if the lawsuit is successful or is favorably settled out of court.
 Contingent fees are usually calculated as a percentage of the client’s net recovery.

-Speak to an Orange County Pedestrian Accident Attorney
+Speak To An Orange County Pedestrian Accident Attorney Today

 If you’ve been injured in a pedestrian accident caused by someone else’s negligence or wrongful conduct, you may be entitled to significant compensation.
 To ensure you protect your rights, it can be important to retain an attorney immediately.
-Contact the experienced pedestrian accident attorneys at Aitken * Aitken * Cohn today online or by phone at (714) 434-1424 to schedule a free consultation to discuss how we may be able to help.
+Contact the experienced Orange County pedestrian accident attorneys at Aitken * Aitken * Cohn today online or by phone to schedule a free consultation to discuss how we may be able to help.